hannahrubinton/academichugo2023/content/workingpapers/Inequality-in-the-welfare-costs-of-disinflation/index.md

 publication: ""
 publication_short: ""

-abstract: "We use an incomplete markets economy to quantify the distribution of welfare gains and losses of the US “Volcker” disinflation.
-In the long run households prefer low inflation, but disinflation requires a transition period and a redistribution from net nominal borrowers to net nominal savers.
-Welfare costs may be significant for households with nominal liabilities.
-When calibrated to match the micro and macro moments of the early 1980s high-inflation environment and the actual changes in the nominal interest rate and inflation during the Volcker disinflation, nearly 60 percent of all households would prefer to avoid the disinflation.
-This share depends negatively on the liquidity value of money, positively on the average duration of nominal borrowing, and positively on the short-run increase in the real interest rate."
+abstract: "We use a HANK model to quantify the distribution of welfare gains and losses of the US Volcker disinflation.
+In the long run households prefer low inflation, but the Volcker disinflation is characterized by sharp increases in the real interest rate and unemployment, as well as a redistribution from nominal borrowers to nominal savers.
+We calibrate the model to match the early 1980s high-inflation environment and examine the actual changes in the nominal interest rate and inflation over the Volcker disinflation.
+While aggregate welfare gains are positive, the effects are skewed and half of households prefer to avoid the disinflation."